fltk/fltk/README.Wayland.txt

 -------------------------------

 * A deliberate design trait of Wayland makes application windows ignorant of their exact placement on screen.
 It's possible, though, to position a popup window relatively to another window.
 This allows FLTK to properly position menu and tooltip windows.
 But Fl_Window::position() has no effect on other top-level windows.

 * With Wayland, there is no way to know if a window is currently minimized, nor is there any way to programmatically unset minimization of a window.
 Consequently, Fl_Window::show() of a minimized window has no effect.

+* It's currently not possible for an app to be notified of changes to the content of the system clipboard, that is, Fl::add_clipboard_notify() has no effect.
+The FLTK API to read from and write to the system clipboard is fully functional, though.

 * With GTK-style window titlebars, the minimum width of a window is currently set at 134 pixels.

 * The library should support multi-display configurations in principle, but has not been tested in that situation.